callumhearne/hearne_photos/README.md

 ## Returning User

-- I am a returning user who wants to be able to return to the website and have their shopping basket intact.
+- Store owners want to be able to edit already made photos.
-- I am a returning user who wants to be able to delete items from the shopping basket.
+- Store owners want to be able to add and remove photos.

 ## Tablet User